-As a nurse working long shifts, fitting in adequate sleep is easier said than done.
+As a nurse working long shifts, getting adequate sleep is easier said than done.
 According to the National Sleep Foundation, adults need 7-9 hours of sleep each night.
 Try sleeping with white noise or black-out curtains if you find it difficult to sleep in an unfamiliar place.
-Sleeping is vital for your body to recuperate from the previous day and will go a long way in keeping you healthy.
+Sleeping is vital so your body can recuperate from the previous day and will go a long way in keeping you healthy.

 Manage your stress.

 Don’t let stress take a toll on your health.
 Figure out what causes your stress and try to manage it.
-Some techniques that help minimize your stress can be exercise, yoga or mediation.
+Some techniques that can help minimize your stress are exercise, yoga or mediation.
 Find out how these nurses cope with stress on the job.

 Don’t make eating healthy complicated.
 There are many apps and websites that provide inspiration for cooking healthy and simple recipes.
 You can even try meal prepping for the week to help save time in the kitchen.
 For travel nurses, it is especially important to have a sensible diet while on the road.